QHose/QRSMeteor/pages/authorizations.md

 - Restrict access to functionality
 - Restrict data (rows and columns, even based on hierarchies)

 A user logs in into your SaaS platform and using JWT, we will forward the user and his group memberships to Qlik Sense.
-Using the APIs you have mapped your groups to Qlik Sense Roles.
+Using the APIs you have mapped your groups to Qlik Sense roles and spaces.

 > For example, you have assigned your groups supplied via the JWT to a Qlik Sense Space.
 So if a user has the "finance" group he can see the "finance" space because you assigned the group finance to the finance space.